symfony/symfony/UPGRADE-3.2.md

 ----

- * Support for silently ignoring duplicate keys in YAML has been deprecated and
+ * Support for silently ignoring duplicate keys in YAML has been deprecated and will lead to a `ParseException` in Symfony 4.0.

  * Mappings with a colon that is not followed by a space are deprecated and will lead to a `ParseException` in Symfony 4.0.